Mendoza Law Firm is the criminal defense attorney team you need on your sideRequest Consultation

 Having a serious charge on your record can make getting bank accounts and loans more difficult.
 This problem could affect your ability to get a home or car loan.

 You could have a harder time getting a home loan or lease.
 When you rent a home or apartment, the owner will probably do a background check to check for criminal convictions and charges.

 Many criminal charges carry a severe social stigma, including domestic violence and sex crimes.

 Most people have never needed a lawyer when they find themselves in need of legal advice.
 We hear the following questions from many of our clients.
 We hope the answers help clarify your options and considerations.

 Yes, you especially need a criminal defense attorney if the allegations against you are false.
 Many people think they can simply tell the truth and have their charges dropped, but unfortunately, this rarely happens.
 If a prosecutor files charges, they will try to prove you committed the crime, and without the right defense help, you might face a conviction and penalties, including imprisonment.

 The best criminal defense lawyers can present evidence to prove your innocence, including:

-Everything is at stake in this situation – seek a criminal defense lawyer immediately.
+Everything is at stake in this situation – seek a criminal defense attorney in San Marcos immediately.